-Stuck inside?
-Feeling bored out of your mind?
+Feeling bored at home?
+Not sure how to pass your time?
 Boredom can make your mind blank and drain all your energy making you feel ‘blah’.
 Here are some fun activities to lift your mood.

 Boredom is… Boring!

-When you’re alone and stuck in your home, it is normal to feel bored and frustrated.
+When you’re alone and don’t have much to do at home, it is normal to feel bored and frustrated.
 As you find yourself running out of things to do around the house, feeling bored can quickly become tortuous.
 Killing time becomes a real challenge and it seems like your mind has gone completely blank.
 You don’t find the energy to do anything and you procrastinate everything.
 It starts to affect your mood as you feel more fidgety, anxious and agitated by being stuck at home with limited resources.

 Boredom “is a deeply unpleasant state of “unmet arousal: you are aroused rather than despondent, but, for one or more reasons, your arousal cannot be met or directed,” says Neel Burton M.D.